Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health

 \subsection{Data Description and Summary of Clinical Characteristics}

-We assess the performance of our TRUST-MAPS on the publicly-available dataset released as part of the \texttt{PhysioNet} Computing in Cardiology Challenge 2019 \cite{Reyna2020}\footnote{The data can be accessed at \url{https://physionet.org/content/challenge-2019/1.0.0/} (Access date 22 March 2023).}.

-The data consists of six demographics, eight vital signs, and 26 laboratory variables aggregated by hourly bins and recorded throughout a patient's stay in the ICU.
-Thirty clinical variables from the PhysioNet dataset were used for building our model.
-These are enlisted along with their physical and normal constraints in {Table \ref{tab:ranges}.
-Further, we compute the SIRS (Systemic Inflammatory Response System) \cite{Bone1992} and SOFA (Sepsis Related Organ Failure Assessment) \cite{vincent1996sofa} score, which are metrics used in practice to diagnose sepsis for benchmarking against our ML algorithm\footnote{We also use SOFA and SIRS as predictors in our ML model to improve prediction power and interpretability.}.
-Each patient record has an associated time-dependent Sepsis Label column set to 1 six hours before the onset of sepsis.
-This effectively enables the prediction of sepsis six hours early (as required by the original \texttt{PhysioNet} challenge), and a classifier learns what a patient's vitals and laboratory values look like \textit{before} they develop sepsis.
-The time at which the patient develops sepsis was decided according to the Sepsis-3 definition \cite{seymour2016assessment}, which is given in {Appendix \ref{app:sepsis}}.
+We assess the performance of Trust-MAPS on a publicly-available dataset released as part of the \texttt{PhysioNet} Computing in Cardiology Challenge 2019 \cite{Reyna2020}\footnote{The data can be accessed at \url{https://physionet.org/content/challenge-2019/1.0.0/}}.
+The data consists of six demographic features, eight vital signs, and 26 laboratory variables aggregated into hourly bins and recorded over a patient's stay in the ICU.
+Thirty clinical variables from the \texttt{PhysioNet} dataset were used for building our model.
+These are enlisted along with their expert-defined physical and normal range constraints in {Table \ref{tab:ranges} of the Supplemental \ref{app:bound}.
+We compute the SIRS (Systemic Inflammatory Response System) \cite{Bone1992} and SOFA (Sepsis Related Organ Failure Assessment) \cite{vincent1996sofa} score for benchmarking our ML algorithm\footnote{We also use SOFA and SIRS as predictors in our ML model to improve prediction power and interpretability.}.
+Each patient record has an associated time-dependent ``Sepsis Label'' column which is set to 1 six hours before the onset of sepsis.
+The time at which the patient develops sepsis is decided according to the Sepsis-3 definition \cite{seymour2016assessment}, which is given in {Supplemental \ref{app:sepsis}}.
 The data consisted of 40,336 patients, out of which 2,932 patients (7.2\%) developed sepsis.
 After standardizing to fixed ``sub-patient'' time windows, we obtained a total of 463,693 sub-patients, out of which 9,646 (2\%) correspond to sepsis patients.
-The mean age of sepsis and non-sepsis sub-patients was 62.
-About 56\% of the patients (and 59\% of the sub-patients) were male.
-Table \ref{tab:char} in Appendix \ref{app:bound} details the complete descriptive statistics.
-We observe the most statistically significant differences in the mean laboratory values and vitals of the sepsis and non-sepsis sub-patients relating to variables such as heart rate, temperature, FiO2, fibrinogen, and lactate.
+Table \ref{tab:char} in the Supplemental \ref{app:bound} details the complete descriptive statistics of the dataset.